 Beyond Veteran's Day - Recognize Your Military and Veteran Employees All Year Long

-As an Army veteran and a civilian CEO, I can tell you firsthand that there is a lot of available information about the importance of recognizing veterans in your organization, especially on Veterans Day.
+As an Army veteran and a civilian CEO, I can tell you firsthand that there is plenty of available information about the importance of recognizing veterans in your organization, especially on Veterans Day.
 While that’s a good place to start, it shouldn’t be where you stop.

 Maybe you have military employee resource groups in place.
 Great!
 Perhaps you have a veteran leadership mentoring program.
 Fantastic!
 But to go the “extra mile,” sometimes you need to put in a personal touch or think outside the box.

-Use these best practices to demonstrate the appreciation and support your company has for the men and women of the military community, year-round:
+Use these best practices to demonstrate the appreciation and support your company has members of the military community, year-round:

 1 | RECOGNIZE U.S. MILITARY BIRTHDAYS.

 Learn the service branch of your veteran employees and recognize them on their respective military branch birthday.
 See below for a list of significant dates to use as a guide.

 For example, in an ideal world, I’d want to know who all the Marine veterans were in my charge.
 On November 10th, I would personally send them each an email saying, “Thank you for your service, thank you for being a Marine, and thank you for what you bring to the company.”